 Northwestern Law Firm

-In April of 2018, a successful Law Firm located in the Northwestern region of the U.S. reached out to RIC with their concern regarding high Storage & Services.
+A successful Law Firm located in the Northwestern region of the U.S. reached out to RIC with their concern regarding high Storage & Services.
 Recognizing RIC’s unparalleled expertise and proven track record, the Law Firm engaged RIC to execute an RFP process for on behalf of the organization.

 Northwestern Law Firm